Differentially Private Two-Stage Gradient Descent for Instrumental Variable Regression: Introduction

 \subsection{Related work}

 \textbf{Differential Privacy for Regression.} One can group private regression methods into the following broad families.
 (1) Output/objective perturbation (private empirical risk minimization (ERM)): add noise to the final estimator (output perturbation) or inject a random linear/quadratic term into a strongly convex loss before optimizing (objective perturbation); these one-shot mechanisms give $(\varepsilon, \delta)$-DP guarantees and excess-risk bounds for convex ERM (\cite{chaudhuri2011differentially}; \cite{kifer2012private}; \cite{bassily2014private}).
 Recent refinements, e.g. \cite{redberg2023improving}, leverage subsampling and tighter accounting to improve accuracy.
-(2) Sufficient-statistics (matrix) perturbation: release noisy surrogates of ($\mathbf{X}^{\top}\mathbf{X}, \mathbf{X}^{\top}\mathbf{y}$) (or related second-moment structures) and then solve the (regularized) normal equations; this route enables OLS-specific inference but can suffer under ill-conditioning because noise is injected at the Gram-matrix level (\cite{dwork2014analyze}; \cite{sheffet2017differentially}).
+(2) Sufficient-statistics (matrix) perturbation: release noisy surrogates of ($\mathbf{X}^{\top}\mathbf{X}, \mathbf{X}^{\top}\mathbf{y}$) (or related second-moment structures) and then solve the (regularized) normal equations; this route enables OLS-specific inference but can suffer under ill-conditioning because noise is injected at the Gram-matrix level (\cite{dwork2014analyze}; \cite{sheffet2017differentially}). \cite{tsfadia2022friendlycore} proposes a subsample-and-aggregate framework that can, in principle, be adapted to regression settings by privately estimating the relevant sufficient statistics on carefully selected data subsets.
 Further developments in this direction include~\cite{bernstein2019differentially} and ~\cite{ferrando2024private}.
 (3) Exponential mechanism: privately selects an output by randomly choosing among candidates with probabilities that grow exponentially with their quality score, with parameters controlling how strongly it favors the higher-scoring options.
 This mechanism is frequently applied in constructing algorithm to privately select a regression model from a pool of non-private OLS fits on subsets of the data (\cite{ramsay2021differentially}, \cite{cumings2022differentially}, \cite{amin2022easy}).
 (4) Gradient perturbation (DP-(S)GD): clip per-example (mini-batch or full) gradients and add Gaussian noise at each step, tracking privacy with bounded log moment generating function of privacy loss random variable \cite{wang2019subsampled}, R\'enyi DP, and subsampled-RDP-which yields tight composition for many small releases and scales well to large $n, p$ without forming $\mathbf{X}^{\top} \mathbf{X}$. (\cite{abadi2016deep}; \cite{bun2016concentrated}; \cite{mironov2017renyi}; \cite{wang2019subsampled}).